Kissing Point ferry wharf

 Kissing Point ferry wharf is located on the northern side of the Parramatta River serving the Sydney suburb of Putney.
 It is served by Sydney Ferries Parramatta River services operating between Circular Quay and Parramatta.
-The single wharf is served by RiverCat class ferries.
+The single wharf is served by RiverCat, River and Parramatta River class ferries.

+In December 2020 Kissing Point Wharf was rebuilt to increase wharf safety.